codefresh-io/docs.codefresh.io/_docs/runtime/hosted-runtime.md

 1. Download the CLI
-  * If you have installed the Codfresh CLI already, make sure you have the latest version:
+  * If you have installed the Codefresh CLI already, make sure you have the latest version:
      `cf version`
      To compare with the latest version from Codefresh, [click here](https://github.com/codefresh-io/cli-v2/releases){:target="\_blank"}.
   * [Download the CLI]({{site.baseurl}}/docs/clients/csdp-cli/).